- Upgrade the Utility’s existing fiber optic communications network to add a new site

-A Power Utility in Central America that currently operates two hydroelectric facilities is scheduled to bring a new hydroelectric facility on line in about one year.
-As a result, it was looking to expand and upgrade its fiber optic communications network to include all three dam sites.
+A Power Utility in Central America operating two hydroelectric facilities was scheduled to bring a new hydroelectric facility online in just 12 short months.
+To make that happen, it needed to expand and upgrade its existing fiber optic communications network to accommodate all three dam sites.

-It was currently using a point-to-point fiber optic multiplexer solution that multiplexed four RS232 channels, one telephone channel and one Ethernet channel between the two existing dam sites.
+The Utility was using a point-to-point fiber optic multiplexer solution that multiplexed four RS-232 channels, one telephone channel and one Ethernet channel between the two existing dam sites.

-The Power Utility first looked at using standard Industrial Grade Ethernet Switches to link the three dam sites.
+The Utility first looked at using standard Industrial Grade Ethernet Switches to link the three dam sites.
 It determined that standard switches would do the job, but would require separate converter modules for RS232 over Ethernet and telephone over Ethernet applications.
-Its network planners much preferred a “one box” solution over a “piece meal” solution.
+Its network planners preferred a “one box” solution over alternative solutions.

-After further product evaluations, and making expandability and scalability of services top priorities, the Power Utility decided to go with the JumboSwitch Industrial Gigabit Ethernet Modular Switch.
+After further product evaluations – and making expandability and scalability of services top priorities – the decision was made to go with the JumboSwitch Industrial Gigabit Ethernet Modular Switch.
 More than just a standard Ethernet Switch, the substation hardened JumboSwitch was chosen for its ability to integrate Ethernet/IP, VoIP and TDM over IP on a single network.

-The JumboSwitch provided the Power Utility with a private network telephone solution and its self-healing ring topology enhanced overall system and network reliability.
-It also liked the JumboSwitches’ hot-swappable, modular interface cards, four different chassis options and selection of 12 interfaces including several Power-Utility-specific interfaces.
+The JumboSwitch delivered a private network telephone solution, and its self-healing ring topology enhanced overall system and network reliability.
+The Utility also liked the JumboSwitches’ hot-swappable, modular interface cards, four different chassis options and selection of 12 interfaces including several Power-Utility-specific interfaces.

-To link IP cameras, RS232 Remote Terminal Units (RTUs) and 2-wire analog telephones, the Power Utility installed three “4U” JumboSwitch units, one at each dam site (see diagram below).
-Units were initially configured with 4 interface cards: two 6-port Ethernet cards, one 4-port RS232 card and one VoIP card.
+To link IP cameras, RS-232 Remote Terminal Units (RTUs) and 2-wire analog telephones, the Power Utility installed three “4U” JumboSwitch units, one at each dam site (see diagram below).
+Units were initially configured with four interface cards: two 6-port Ethernet cards, one 4-port RS-232 card and one VoIP card.
 All telephones are connected to a PBX at the main Control Center at one of the dam sites.

 The JumboSwitch 4U chassis has seven (7) expansion card slots and the Utility can easily add more cards as services dictate in the future.